What is a Co-op?

 The co-ops described above often have structures which echo liberal democracies and for-profit/non-profit corporations.
 For example, they may have a board of directors, who are routinely elected to make decisions on behalf of the membership — the same way representative democracy is set up in the u.s. They may also require that members register in a particular way or pay certain fees to join.
 These are all true of the BSC.

 However, not all co-ops are like this.
-Many develop informally, existing outside the legal requirements of a corporation, or are legally registered but only as a matter of form.
+Some develop informally, existing outside the legal requirements of a corporation, or are legally registered but only as a matter of form.
 They may not have distinct classes such as workers, managers, or members.
 These are often called collectives.
 We have many collectives in the Bay Area.
 These include the Moments Cooperative in Oakland, the volunteer-run Long Haul collective in Berkeley, and the anarchistic hackerspace Noisebridge in SF.

 Here's one illustrative example.
 In the 1960s, anarchist writer and publisher Fredy Perlman started the Detroit Printing Co-op.
 Rather than forming an elected body of officials to set policy for the co-op and control its resources, the info sheet posted around the facility read: